 Twinkling lights add a bit of magic to the holiday season.
 Infants to elderly are fascinated by dazzling lights displays.
-Whether you prefer to enjoy holiday lights on foot, in the warm comfort of your car, or even from a helicopter, you’ll find many impressive and unique holiday lights displays throughout Illinois.
+Whether you prefer to enjoy holiday lights on foot or in the warm comfort of your car, you’ll find many impressive and unique holiday lights displays throughout Illinois.
 Read more

 As another year comes to a close, we reflect on all that we’ve accomplished over the past twelve months and plan new goals for the coming year.
 For me, 2014 brought lots of opportunities to explore the Midwest, discovering more attractions, events and restaurants to share with you.
 It’s always amazing how much there is to do right here in the Midwest, from the Great Lakes to the Black Hills, from small towns to big cities.
 Today I’m sharing with you some of my personal “firsts” and also my top ten blog posts of the year, the ones most popular with you, my readers.